-Valuation and accuracy of claims outstanding and claims incurred but not reported

-Valuation of insurance provisions is judgemental, and requires a number of assumptions to be made that have estimation underlying estimation uncertainty.
-This is particularly the case for those liabilities that are recognised in respect of claims that have occurred, but have not yet been reported (or enough reported) to the Company as some claims can take some time to emerge or develop.
+Valuation and accuracy of claims outstanding and claims incurred but not reported provisions Valuation of insurance is judgemental and requires a number of assumptions to be made that have underlying estimation uncertainty.
+This is particularly the case for those liabilities that are recognised in respect of claims that have occurred but have not yet been reported to the Company as some claims can take some time to emerge or develop.
 The determination of the value of these insurance reserves requires judgement, inter alia, in the selection of key assumptions and methodologies.